Jiu zixing: in Japan

-Checklist of Inherited Glyphs
+Inherited Glyphs Standardisation Documents

-The Checklist of Inherited Glyphs is an open-source public orthography standard compiled and released by the civil open-source organization Ichitenfont.
-The standard and its annex are available for all font foundries to reference and follow.
-The checklist standard is made with philology research and strikes a balance between philological research, orthographical theory, current usage, and aesthetics.
+The Inherited Glyphs Standardisation Documents is a modern open-source orthography standard compiled by the open-source organization Ichitenfont, mainly defined under the 'Checklist of Inherited Glyphs document.
+The checklist is conducted under philological research, with care given of orthographical theory, current usage, and aesthetics in traditional orthographies.
 Mixed components in current standards are separated and normalized to different character forms, and the most representative inherited character form is chosen as the recommended form.
-The standard also includes other orthographical forms seen in everyday life which also have a legitimate philological source, providing font foundries more options to adjust and adapt character forms that follow philological sources.
+The standard also includes other orthographical forms with daily usage which have a legitimate philological source, providing various options to adjust and adapt character orthography on a per-font basis.
+The standard and its annex are available on GitHub under CC-BY 4.0, along with a supplementary font "I.Ming" which is used as the representative glyphs of the orthography standard, licensed under IPA Font License.
+There are other open-source and commercial fonts providing support for Inherited Glyphs Standardisation Documents standard.